Son of Saul: Post-production

 The film took five months of sound design.
 Human voices in eight languages were recorded and attached to the original recording of the production.
 Sound designer Tamás Zányi described the sound in the film "as a sort of acoustic counterpoint to the intentionally narrowed imagery".
 The film is composed of 85 shots.

 Release

 The film premiered in competition at the 68th Cannes Film Festival on 15 May 2015, where it won the Grand Prix.
 The filmmakers initially tried to premiere the film at the 65th Berlin International Film Festival, but after the festival offered them a spot only in the Panorama section, not in the main competition, they decided to refuse the proposal and instead aim for the Cannes competition.

 In Hungary, the film was released on 11 June 2015 and sold more than 220,000 tickets, placing it as the highest-grossing domestic film released since the slapstick comedy Üvegtigris 3 in 2010.

+Shortly after its Cannes premiere, Sony Pictures Classics acquired North American distribution rights to the film, theatrically releasing it in the United States on December 13, 2015.